-Israel Foreign Minister Golda Meir and Health Minister I. Barzilai July 24 want to Lydda Airport, Tel Aviv, Israel, to bid farewell to a 16-member Israel medical team as it left to bring much-needed medical aid to the Congo Republic - chaos-stricken after the disturbances which followed independence nearly 4 weeks ago.
+Background: Israel Foreign Minister Golda Meir and Health Minister I. Barzilai July 24 want to Lydda Airport, Tel Aviv, Israel, to bid farewell to a 16-member Israel medical team as it left to bring much-needed medical aid to the Congo Republic - chaos-stricken after the disturbances which followed independence nearly 4 weeks ago.

 Among the team, all volunteers, were surgeons, gynaecologists, an anaesthetist, nurses and other medical assistants.